ntsakonas/dxccbeampos/README.md

 ## How to run it

-Download the pre-build `jar` from the releases, make sure you have Java 1.8 or later installed and run it on a terminal like this:
+Download the pre-built `jar` from the releases, make sure you have Java 1.8 or later installed and run it on a terminal like this:
 ```
 java -jar dxccbeampos-1.0.jar MY_PREFIX
 ```